 Utilizes knowledge of disease processes; skilled in assessing impact on patient and family dynamics and psychosocial wellbeing.

 Other duties and responsibilities as assigned.

-Supports the mission and values of hospice and palliative care.
+Supports the mission and values of hospice, palliative and home health care.

 Provides patient care (neonates to geriatrics) as determined by the Plan of Care (POC) and in accordance with discipline.
 Utilizes critical thinking skills, education, mentoring, guidance and interventions to achieve goals of care.

 Possesses knowledge of patient rights; ensuring an atmosphere which allows for the privacy, dignity and well-being of all patients in a safe and secure environment.

 Understands the correlation between excellent patient care and the results of Hospice Item Set, CAHPS, SHPand/or other publicly-reported industry and/or accreditation quality benchmark programs.